timbray/topfew/README.md

 `--sample`

 It can be tricky to get the regular expressions in the `−g`, `−v`, and `−s` options  right.
-Specifying `-−sample`  causes  **tf**  to  print lines to the standard output that display the filtering and field‐editing logic.
+Specifying `-−sample`  causes  **topfew**  to  print lines to the standard output that display the filtering and field‐editing logic.
 It can  only  be used when processing standard input, not a file.

 `-w integer`, `--width integer`

-If a file name is specified then **tf**, rather than reading it from end to end, will divide it into segments and process it in multiple parallel threads.
+If a file name is specified then **topfew**, rather than reading it from end to end, will divide it into segments and process it in multiple parallel threads.
 The optimal number of threads depends in a complicated way on how many cores your CPU has what kind of cores they are, and the storage architecture.

 The default is the result of the Go `runtime.NumCPU()` calls and often produces good results.

 `-h`, `-help`, `--help`

-Describes the function and options of **tf**.
+Describes the function and options of **topfew**.

 ## Records and fields